Controlling Stepper Motors Using Arduino CNC Shield V3 and GRBL.

 Controlling Stepper motors using Arduino CNC Shield

-The Arduino CNC Shield V3 is designed to provide an inexpensive solution for controlling stepper motors for different types of DIY CNC machines including CNC milling machines, laser engraving or cutting machines, drawing machines, 3D printers and other projects that need precision control of stepper motors.
+The Arduino CNC Shield V3 provides an inexpensive solution for controlling stepper motors in various DIY CNC machines, including CNC milling machines, laser engraving or cutting machines, drawing machines, 3D printers, and other projects requiring precise stepper motor control.

 This shield fits onto the Arduino UN board, is compatible with Grbl, an Open source G-Code interpreter and uses various compatible stepper motor drivers including A4988 or the higher current DRV8825 and TMC driver modules.